nlepage/go-wasm-http-talk/slides.md

 - And it will return one value, which will have to be a Javascript `Promise` for a Javascript `Response` object.
 - Then the `Serve` function can register the callback with the ServiceWorker, by calling a setter function, which has to be previously declared in the ServiceWorker's global scope.
 - The ServiceWorker is now able to forward the FetchEvent's request to the WebAssembly binary.
+- From the ServiceWorker point of view, we just have to call the handler with the `FetchEvent`'s request, and directly give the return value to the `FetchEvent`'s `respondWith()` method.

 ## Implement callback function